-We thank Christine Cierco-Ayrolles, Céline Delmas, Cécile Mercadier, and Joaquín Ortega for allowing us to reproduce some tables and figures from their published work (see Chapters 4, 9, and 11), as well as for valuable discussions.

-We also owe a debt of gratitude to numerous colleagues for talks, comments, and the many interactions that mathematical work generates every day.
-In particular, we want to thank Alan Genz, Marie Kratz, Michel Ledoux, Paul Doukhan and José León for remarks and comments that have contributed to improving the text.
-We are also grateful for ECOS Cooperation Action U03E01, which enabled us to cross the Atlantic Ocean in both directions in order to produce this book.
+Acknowledgements.
+We thank Christine Cierco-Ayrolles, Céline Delmas, Cécile Mercadier and Joaquin Ortega for allowing us to reproduce some tables and pictures of their published work (See Chapters 4, 9 and 11), as well as for valuable discussions.
+We also debt gratitude to numerous colleagues and in particular we want to thank Alan Genz, Marie Kratz, Michel Ledoux and José León, for questions and comments that have contributed to improve the text.
+Finally the ECOS cooperation Action U03E01 that enabled us to cross the Atlantic Ocean in both directions in order to achieve this book.
+CHAPTER 1 Classical results on the regularity of the paths.